notdodgeball/PCSXLuaScripts/README.md

 ## As a module

-Make sure to copy the files to the emulator path.
+You can use this script for your own needs, just make sure to put all the files in the emulator path.
+Example:

 ```lua
 gui = require 'gui'